AmirEfi/Digital-Logic-Lab/README.md

 This repository is for my DL Lab course.

-I had 6 HWs for this course as you can see:
+I had 6 homework for this course as you can see:

 HW1: 16-bit Ripple Carry adder & 16-bit Carry Look Ahead adder